mantidproject/mantid/dev-docs/source/EventWorkspaceDev.rst

 For event workspaces there is no benefit, and only a drawback to grouping detectors in hardware, therefore most of the loading algorithms for event data **match** the workspace index and spectrum number in the Event Workspace.
-Therefore, in an Event Workspace, the two numbers will be the same, and your workspace's Axis[1] is a simple 1:1 map.
+Therefore, in an Event Workspace, the two numbers will often be the same, and your workspace's Axis[1] is a simple 1:1 map.
 As mentioned above, the detectorID is saved in EventList, but the makeSpectraMap() method generates the usual SpectraDetectorMap object.